Alternative Questions (Interrogative sentence)

 Is it…?

-Is your favorite color blue or green?
+Is your favourite colour blue or green?

-How to respond to Alternative Questions:
+How to respond to alternative questions:

 The answers to alternative questions typically involve selecting one of the presented options or alternatives.